yoonjoung/Mali_DHS_SARA/README.md

 See full report https://dhsprogram.com/pubs/pdf/FA136/FA136.pdf

 Data sources:
-1. Excel file which has extracted service readiness estimates from a report. *(THIS IS INCLUDED IN THE REPO)*
+1. Excel file which has extracted service readiness estimates from a report.
+(THIS *IS* INCLUDED IN THE REPO)
-2. SARA facility-level dataset to for background characterisitcs of facilities at the regional level
+2. SARA facility-level dataset to for background characterisitcs of facilities at the regional level (THIS *IS NOT* INCLUDED IN THE REPO)
-2. DHS API indicator data
+2. DHS API indicator data (THIS IS PUBLICLY AVAILABLE, THUS NOT INCLUDED HERE)
-3. DHS IR and HR public data for background characterisitcs of population at the regional level
+3. DHS IR and HR public data for background characterisitcs of population at the regional level (THIS IS PUBLICLY AVAILABLE, THUS NOT INCLUDED HERE)

 Stata do files:
 1. API_Mali_DHS.do => this generates "API_Mali_DHS.dta".